AMM & DEX Venues

 | Lopsided toward one side | More capital deployed on that side of the current price |

 A thin current tick means each swap will move the price more than usual.
-A dense cluster of bars above or below the current tick suggests LPs are positioned expecting price to remain in that range.
+A dense cluster above or below suggests LPs are positioned expecting price to remain in that range.

-The Consolidated Depth widget aggregates the best bid and offer across all four AMM venues into a single cross-venue view.
+The Consolidated Depth widget aggregates the best bid and offer across all AMM venues you have added for the same pair into a single cross-venue view.
 Open it with the CD button on any AMM product row.

 Each row shows one venue with: